-I’m thankful that we could love one another when we were wild and crazy kids and then still do so when we became boring old people.
+I’m thankful we could love one another when we were wild and crazy kids and still do so when we became boring old people.

-My ‘toddler’ is almost 18 now, and I giggle every time I tell her that her brain isn’t finished developing until age 25.
+My ‘toddler’ is almost 20 now, and I giggle every time I tell her that her brain isn’t finished developing until age 25.

 Year 4: Don’t complain to others when your spouse irritates you

-Just ask my husband how annoyed he gets when I take all the towels out of the bathroom and don’t replace them.
+Just ask my husband how annoyed he gets when I remove all the towels from the bathroom and don’t replace them.

 It’s great to have trusted people to chat with and get valuable advice when you need it.

 Year 5: Communicate your financial needs and goals

 Talk about money even when you have little of it, probably more so then.

 Also, communicate your financial needs and goals for those times when your situation improves.

-Year 6: Optimism is vital
+Year 6: Optimism is vital regarding marriage

 My husband says if I were one of those talking dolls with a string, one of my phrases would be, “It will get better when…”

 It WILL get better when the insurance is less because we are 25.
-(And it did!)

 It WILL get better when the baby sleeps through the night, gets potty trained, goes to school, etc.

-To this day, I still tell him it will get better “when”… He has gotten better at not rolling his eyes.
+To this day, I still tell him it will get better “when…” He has gotten better at not rolling his eyes.

-Year 7: Savor all the moments
+Year 7: Savor all the moments of your marriage

 Try to be patient and enjoy whatever season of your marriage you are in before hurrying along to the next one.